ysbaddaden/earl/README.md

 end
 ```

-Then we can declare a producer that will produce number and broadcast them to
+Now we can declare a producer that will broadcast numbers to registered
-the registered consumers:
+consumers:

 ```crystal
 class Producer